Archive for the ‘Cannabis Cuisine’ Category

 Trichomes will, when mature, be 120 microns (triple the stalk diameter), to a maximum upwards of 135 microns.
 Knowing this it is then possible to utilize just a 120 micron screen to isolate the separated heads.
 Placing the plant material in a freezer and then further reducing the temperature with Dry Ice will cause the trichome stalks to become brittle and break off.
 Then a minute or two of agitation will move most of the trichomes through the silk screen.

 At this point, using dry sift, bubble bag or dry ice you will be left with “kief” which can then be smoked or eaten as is or further processed into Hashish by applying heat and pressure.
-Heating also “carbolizes” the THC increasing the potency.
+Heating also “carbolizes” the THC increasing the potency. - Concentrates: Concentrating cannabis removes most or all of the crude plant material.
+The primary method is Solvent Extraction and the two main types are Critical CO2 and Butane.

 Critical CO2 extraction produces an opaque oil retaining more terpines and therefor flavor and the interaction of various terpines.